secretstartups/handbook/job-families/marketing/community-operations-manager/index.html.md

 - Significantly contribute to automate all the Community Relations team's processes and workflows.
 - Proactively work across functions with peers in other groups to ensure collaboration on shared goals.
 - Collaborate with all Community Relations team's Program Managers to create a framework for community programs, including templates and guidelines for landing pages, contributor events, membership, incentives, etc.
+- Use GitLab extensively for project management and process improvements.
+Create best practices to roll out to the rest of the Community Relations team.

 #### Senior Community Operations Manager Requirements
 - 6+ years of experience.

 ### Performance Indicators

-- Time to approve community program applications
+- Time to approve community program applications.
-- Percentage of manual vs. automated application processes
+- Percentage of manual vs. automated application processes.
-- Member/contributor satisfaction for community programs
+- Member/contributor satisfaction for community programs.

 ### Career Ladder